 Hurricanes can be incredibly destructive bringing lots of wind and rain over an extended period of time.
-Generations Family Practice wants to ensure that you are medically prepared in the event that our area is impacted by Hurricane Florence or any other future storms.
+Generations Family Practice wants to ensure that you are medically prepared in the event that our area is impacted by future storms.
 It’s important to have an Emergency Plan in place so that you can be prepared to respond quickly.

 Many people understand how to prepare their home and property from damage but often overlook their medical needs during these extended emergencies.
 Creating an Emergency Medical Kit that includes typical emergency supplies is a good start.

 Here are 8 tips to keep in mind while preparing your Emergency Medical Kit specific to your medical needs:

 - Medical Contact List –Maintain a list of phone numbers for your doctors, pharmacy, case manager, peer mentor, service providers and medical facilities.
 Tell your family and friends.

 - Medication –FEMA recommends that you have a 1-week supply of your prescription medications on hand, 2 weeks if possible.

 - Update List of Medications – Make sure your pharmacist has an updated list of the medications that you are currently taking.
 Ask if they are linked with any other pharmacies and get the contact information.